androw72/setup_instruction_spark_ereader/README.md

 ## Instruction for epaper display development board([EPD](http://www.adafruit.com/products/1346)) with the [spark_ereader](https://github.com/androw72/spark-ereader) library

+__Introduction__
+The spark ereader is a library that displays images and text.
+It's designed to work with MCUs that has small amount of RAM.
+To display text a font is read from the SD-card and translated to graphics.
+(To use the spark RAM memory as display memory you can examin the seedstudio [example](https://github.com/androw72/spark-seeedstudio-epaper)).
+Images are stored on the sd-card in the so called 'wif' format.

+To debug the setup and wiring the first example tests the SD card only.
+And then the ereader library is tested.
+The ereader library demo is run and the application shows images and text from the SD card.

 __Set up the sd-card:__

 Connect the [Sd card brakeout board](https://learn.adafruit.com/adafruit-micro-sd-breakout-board-card-tutorial):